-- If you make jelly from something (like elderberries), cook down some of the vinegar with the fruit you’re going to make jam with to layer the berry flavor and add a bright note.
+- If you make jelly from something (like elderberries), cook down some of the vinegar with the fruit you're going to make jam with to layer the berry flavor and add a bright note to cut the sugar.

-- Reducing the vinegar with equal parts sugar would make an excellent flavor base for ice cream or panna cotta, in the case of ice cream it will help to keep it soft too.
+- Reducing the vinegar with equal parts sugar would make an excellent flavor base for ice cream or panna cotta.

-- Combined with a little sugar and reduced, it will make an excellent glaze for grilled foods, like pork chops or sweet and sour ribs.
+- Combined with a little sugar and reduced with spices, etc, it makes an excellent glaze for grilled foods, like pork chops or sweet and sour ribs.